 My brain is busy mixing The Maestro Myth and the streamed Giulio Cesare from Salzburg.
 Is it the maestro who makes the music?
 Or is it something closer to Leontyne Price's advice to sing for yourself?
 Are we better off with a monolithic, imposed egocentric interpretation by one person, or is something more individually personal better?
 The true expression comes from the heart, but whose heart?

-I want to do a musical review of Giulio Cesare based on the stream plus copies of specific arias downloaded from YouTube.
-These were removed very quickly after the performance, but I was fast.
+I want to do a musical review of Giulio Cesare based on the stream.

 All three were long versions with little or no cuts.
-Minkowsky and Christie seemed to try to compensate for this by rushing through everything.
+Minkowski and Christie seemed to try to compensate for this by rushing through everything.

 In Paris I was handicapped by sitting behind the performers.
 A concert performance can be nice, but you only get the full effect of an opera when it's staged.
 There was a kind of sameness to the different numbers.
 This is the most common thing that happens in a performance and is probably the strongest indication that the maestro is present.
 What is wished for is complete individuality.
 Is this too hard to understand?

 Of live performances I have seen, this opera remains my personal favorite for Cecilia Bartoli.
 It would have been very hard for me to miss the Salzburg performance.
 Thanks to the modern device of live streaming, I had a front row seat.

 We may carp over the staging of this opera, especially the raunchy bits, but musically it was an absolute triumph.
 Somewhere in an interview Cecilia said that all the participants were on the same page musically--not a direct quote.
 I can't remember the precise words.
 It was that rarest of musical events--the true ensemble performance.